FormidableLabs/formidable-react-component-boilerplate/README.md

 ## Make it yours!

 The top level component in this boilerplate repo is called `BoilerplateComponent`.
 You probably want to change that.
-Remember to update `index.js` to reflect your naming changes!
+Remember to update `src/index.js`, `webpack.config.js`, and `webpack.config.dev.js`to reflect your naming changes!

 ## The Generator